academic-resources/stared-repos/container/AppAcademy/Curriculum/10 MERNGA Stack/apollo-master/docs/source/references/engine-proxy-1.0-migration.md

 // No engine.start() or app.use() required!

 // Instead of app.listen():
-engine.listen({
+engine.listen(
+  {
     port: process.env.PORT,
-  graphqlPaths: ['/api/graphql'],
+    graphqlPaths: ["/api/graphql"],
     expressApp: app,
     launcherOptions: {
       startupTimeout: 3000,
     },
+  },
-}, () => {
+  () => {
-  console.log('Listening!');
-});
+    console.log("Listening!");
+  }
+);
 ```

 Notable differences:

 - The API is now called `ApolloEngine` rather than `Engine`.
 (We changed the name so that people still using `new Engine` get shown a link to this page!)
 - The [engine configuration](/references/proxy-config/) is the main argument to `new ApolloEngine` rather than nested inside an `engineConfig` option.
 The "engine configuration" is the configuration presented to the underlying Engine Proxy binary; other options affect the Node code rather than the inner process.
 We moved all the options that configure the Node code to the `listen` call so that it's easy to differentiate between "configuring the Proxy's behavior" and "configuring how we talk to the Proxy binary".
 - You don't need to tell Engine to `start()`, nor do you need to connect it to your web framework's middleware at a carefully chosen location.
 Instead, you replace your web framework's `app.listen()` call with an `engine.listen` call.
 See [the Node setup guide](/references/engine-proxy/#option-2-running-a-standalone-proxy-using-node) for how to connect Engine to a web framework other than Express.
 - Engine now supports the Restify web framework and version 17 of the Hapi web framework.
 It is also relatively straightforward to use it with any web framework that works with Node's `http.Server` class.
 - You don't need to specify your GraphQL server's port twice (once in the `graphqlPort` option to `new Engine` and once to `app.listen`).
 You just specify it once to `engine.listen`.
 - The `endpoint` option to `new Engine()` is now the `graphqlPaths` option to `engine.listen()`, and it takes an array of paths instead of just one.
 You still don't need to specify it if your GraphQL server is mounted at `/graphql`.